 If you come up with a delicious recipe for Italian Soda with Cream, let me know about it in the comments below or tag me on your Instagram posts so I can cheer you on!

-As always, I love seeing your creations and hearing from you!
-If you try this recipe, please share your creation with me on social media!
-You can find me on Instagram, Facebook, and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for my Blood Orange Cardamom Soda, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Cardamom Blood Orange Italian Soda with Cream

 Cardamom Simple Syrup